John-Titor/MRS_CC16_core/NOTES.md

 ## Pin mapping by function

-### "Virtual" output pins
+### "Virtual" / pin expander output pins

 In addition to the SoC pins, 14 additional outputs are attached to a shift register with behaviour similar to the 74595.
-Virtual pin V_00 is shifted in first.
+Pin X_00 is shifted in first.

-Where virtual pins are mentioned elsewhere in this document, they are associated with Port V (i.e. V_xx).

 Assignment              Port_Pin    595 pin         Function
 ------------------------------------------------------------